Morocco faces France in politically charged WCup semifinal - WHIZ News

 For the 26-year-old English teacher in Morocco’s capital, and many of her countrymen both inside the North African nation and throughout the diaspora, it’s about to get more complicated.
-Next up is France: Morocco’s former colonial ruler for much of the first half of the 20th century.
+Next up is France: The defending champion and Morocco’s former colonial ruler for much of the first half of the 20th century.

 Wednesday’s match has political and emotional resonance for both nations.
 It dredges up everything that’s complex about the relationship in which France still wields considerable economic, political and cultural influence.